 Feel of the Implant

 Silicone gel implants tend to feel more like the natural breast and are preferred by many plastic surgeons and patients.
 While the feel of the breast depends on many factors, a breast enlarged with a silicone-gel implant will tend to feel more natural, particularly in women with little natural breast tissue (an A cup or small B cup).
 Thinner women may also prefer a silicone gel implant for the same reason.
-For women with more breast tissue and who desire a modest increase in breast size, saline-filled breast implants may be a good choice.

 Breast Implant Removal & Revision